American Samoa Community College: History

 The college was established in 1970 as part of the American Samoa Department of Education to provide residents the opportunity to enjoy postsecondary education in the liberal arts, teacher training, vocational-technical education, and general education.
 The first freshman class had only 131 students.
 The school moved into a few buildings on the island before moving permanently to its current location in Mapusaga in 1974.
+To aid the college's move to Mapusagafou, Tauese Sunia served as the Vice President, supporting the President in the relocation process.

+In 1979, Sa'euteuga Le'au Scanlan became the first Samoan female college president.
+She had previously been assigned to the core group which organized the college and became vice president in 1978 and the college's third president in January 1979.
+During her tenure, the staff increased from 20 to over 70.
+She successfully lobbied for the college to be accredited by the Western Association of Schools and Colleges (WASC) and for land-grant status.

 In 1979, the U.S. Economic Development Administration provided a grant that allowed the college to add five modern buildings for the fine arts, nursing, science, and vocational training.
 ASCC was also able to add a cafeteria and a gymnasium.
 A new library was added in 2003.
 New administrative offices, lecture hall and two new teacher education classrooms were added in 2008.
 The computer and science labs were renovated and upgraded with funding from the American Reinvestment and Recovery Act in 2011.
 Groundbreaking for the Multi-Purpose Center was initiated in 2013.

-The Health Care Center at ASCC opened in November 1985.
+In November 1985, the Health Care Center at ASCC opened.
 The college also began a program to enable local nurses to take national tests as registered and licensed practical nurses.

+In 2000, Tauiliili Pemerika Tauiliili was appointed to the board of regents by Governor Tauese Sunia.
+He had been a teacher at the college and the head of the Land Grant division.
+The college's Land Grant building is named after him.

 Samoan artist Sven Ortquist has been an artist-in-residence at the college.